- Emerson’s Commitment to Non-Discrimination

 Discriminatory harassment is harassment based on an individual’s protected characteristic(s).
 Discriminatory harassment is conduct that degrades or shows hostility towards an individual because of his or her protected characteristic(s) and which: (1) has the intent or effect of unreasonably interfering with the individual’s employment or enrollment, or (2) has the purpose or effect of creating a hostile, intimidating or offensive working, living or learning environment (“hostile environment”).

 Sexual harassment is a form of sex discrimination, and includes harassing, or otherwise abusing, an individual based on the individual’s sex, gender, or gender identity or expression.
-Sexual harassment violates both this policy and Emerson’s Sexual Misconduct Policy.
+Sexual harassment violates both this policy and Emerson’s Power-based Interpersonal Violence Policy.

 A person may be found to have engaged in sexual harassment if the person makes unwelcome sexual advances or requests for sexual favors, or engages in other verbal or physical conduct of a sexual nature where: (1) submission to such advances, requests or conduct by an employee or student is made either explicitly or implicitly a term or condition of his or her employment or educational experience (“quid pro quo” harassment); or (2) such advances, requests, or conduct have the purpose or effect of unreasonably interfering with an employee or student’s professional or educational performance by creating an intimidating, hostile, humiliating or sexually offensive work or educational environment (“hostile environment” harassment) or impacts participation in College related programs or activities.